 From lively festivals and nightlife to fascinating tours and attractions, there are so many things to do in Jamaica.
 One of the largest and most diverse Caribbean islands, it really does offer something for everyone.

 Jamaica’s main appeal lies in the fact that there’s so much variety.
-One day you’ll be scaling the Blue Mountains or rafting along the Rio Grande, the next you’ll be lazing on the beach or partying with the locals.
+One day you’ll be scaling the Blue Mountains or rafting along the Rio Grande, the next you’ll be lazing on the beaches of Jamaica or partying with the locals.
 It can be as lively or as laid back as you like.
 Another plus is that Jamaica is so much fun to explore, either on your own or through the many tours on offer.

 In addition to the regular Caribbean offering of snorkeling trips and sunset cruises, Jamaica has captivating cultural and historic attractions.
 There are visits to famous landmarks and estate houses, tours around working coffee plantations and day trips to places like the Bob Marley Museum, the reggae legend’s former home.

 This list of things to do in Jamaica includes a wide variety of fun options for all kinds of vacationers.
 Whether you’re beach buffs or adventure seekers, prefer it busy or quiet, looking for luxury or on a tight budget, you’ll find something to suit all when you travel to Jamaica.

 Read the whole guide or jump to the area you’re interested in using the handy menu below:

 Travel to Jamaica – things to do in Montego Bay

 The best-known tourist destination on the island, Montego Bay boasts the majority of Jamaica’s vacation resorts.
 Located in northwest Jamaica, it’s a great place to relax, and when you want to explore you’ll find plenty of things to do in Montego Bay.